compcareFacebook

 Is Optical Refractive Surgery covered?

-Refractive Surgery is covered with specified sub-limits on PINNACLE, DYNAMIX and SYMMETRY.
+Refractive Surgery is covered with specified sub-limits on ExecuCare, UltraCare and SuperCare.

-On UNISAVE and SELFNET it is covered from the member’s discretionary savings.
+On SaverCare and SelfCare it is covered from the member’s discretionary savings.

-On MEDX Refractive Surgery is covered in terms of the Prescribed Minimum Benefit protocols.
+On HospiCare Refractive Surgery is covered in terms of the Prescribed Minimum Benefit protocols.

 Refractive Surgery requires pre-authorisation.